h2oai/datatable/docs/api/options/use_semaphore.rst

     This experimental option controls whether datatable should use semaphore or condition variable for threads waiting.
-    In the former case datatable may monopolize CPU while waiting, so on shared systems it is recommended to set this option to `False`.
+    In the former case, datatable will demonstrate better performance, however, may monopolize CPU, so on shared systems it is recommended to set this option to `False`.

     Parameters
     ----------